 Your journey at Lee starts with your #LeeUArrival and New Student Orientation (NSO)!
 We look forward to helping you get a strong start here at Lee.
-Your #LeeUArrival will begin Saturday, January 9 when you move into your residence hall.
-We will have some key offices available to serve you throughout the weekend, as well as some suggestions for family activities and events within your residence hall.
-NSO will officially start on Saturday, January 9 when you meet your Gateway class or transfer group.
+Your #LeeUArrival will begin Friday, August 13 when you move into your residence hall.
+There will be some key offices available to serve you throughout the weekend, as well as suggestions for family activities and several events within your residence hall.
+NSO will officially start on Saturday, August 14 when you meet your Gateway class or transfer group.

 You can download the Lee University app from the App Store or Google Play to find further details about your arrival as we approach orientation.
 The Lee mobile app is your one-stop shop for all you will need throughout your Lee experience and NSO weekend.
 This resource features the health screening tool, interactive schedules, information about our campus, access to Portico and Moodle, and more!

 Follow the Office of First-Year Programs on Instagram at @LeeUFirstYear and use the hashtag #LeeUArrival to share your experiences!

 Click here to download a pdf schedule of New Student Orientation.

 It all begins Friday, August 13 with New Student Orientation (NSO) Check-In and Move-In!
 Residential Life & Housing will be in communication regarding an appointment time to move into your residence hall.
 After moving in, you’ll meet the orientation staff at the Science & Math Complex (the corner of North Ocoee Street and Billy Graham Avenue) to check in and receive key information detailing the rest of the weekend’s activities, a free shirt, and instructions to complete any final steps in the registration process.
 If you are living on campus, watch for emails from the Residential Life & Housing staff with information about your move-in day and time.
 Commuter students can check in at the Science & Math Complex at any time during check-in.